Frequently asked questions

-The caring and compassionate staff here at MAXIMUS have a history of coming to the aid of individuals and families who are the victims of natural and other disasters.
-During those difficult times, the Foundation has organized special collections and raised funds for disaster relief initiatives.
+The caring and compassionate staff here at Maximus have a history of partnering with communities in need when faced with great challenges.
+During those difficult times, the Foundation and Maximus have organized special collections and raised funds for social impact and disaster relief initiatives.

 The Foundation does not accept unsolicited applications.

-Applications from nominated organizations receive by August 31 will be considered in the following year's grant cycle.
-For example, if your organization is nominated by an employee and you submit your application by August 31, 2019, you may be considered for the 2020 award cycle.
-If you submit your application after August 31, 2019, you will not be eligible for consideration until the 2021 award cycle.
+Applications from nominated organizations received by August 31 will be considered in the following year's grant cycle.
+For example, if your organization is nominated by an employee and you submit your application by August 31, 2021, you may be considered for the 2022 award cycle.
+If you submit your application on September 1, 2021, you will not be eligible for consideration until the 2023 award cycle.

 No, the Foundation does not accept proposals via email, postal service or fax.

 - May we send a copy of our state Tax Exemption Certificate as proof of our tax-exempt status instead of the IRS letter?